-Google Account one of the most important thing in today’s digital world and almost all users faced a problem like forget to log out of their Gmail or Google account from other devices which they not using regularly you know how serious is this if someone has your account access without, you’re your permission there and they may behave access of all your documents and data you may think that closing browser and restarting system or phone will log out you from Gmail account but it’s not true
+Google Account is one of the most important things in today’s digital world and almost all users face a problem like forgetting to log out of their Gmail or Google account from other devices that they were not using regularly, You know how serious is this if someone has your account access without your knowledge They might get access of all your documents and data.
+You may think that closing the browser and restarting the system or phone logs out you from your Gmail account but it’s not true.

-And if you know this, sometimes everyone forgets to log out from their account, but don’t worry below are the steps to follow in this situation to protect My Gmail account.
+Everyone forgets mistakenly to log out from their email account, but don’t worry below are the steps to follow in this situation to protect your Gmail account.

-Follow below steps to remotely log out of your Gmail or Google account:
+Follow the below steps to remotely log out of your Gmail or Google account:

 Step 3: Go to “Security” by swiping right on the page.

 Google also sends you notifications when you make any changes in the security section.
 When you are making any changes in “Manage Devices” Google notifies you to check the recent security activity.
-Just check whether you make any changes or any other trying to access your account, it finds any fishy activity then immediately secure your account by changing your Google account password.
+Just check whether you have made any changes or any other trying to access your account, If it finds any fishy activity then immediately secure your account by changing your Google account password.

 You may also like to Read